Nextcloud Performance Tuning: PHP, Redis, and Database Optimization

 usermod -a -G redis www-data

-Update: Check out my Nextcloud migrate to PostgreSQL article.
-I got better results with PostgreSQL instead of MariaDB due to a Bug I am constantly hitting.
+Note: Check out my Nextcloud migrate to PostgreSQL article.
+I got better results with PostgreSQL instead of MariaDB due to a constant bug.

 apt-get install mariadb-server